-Type II muscle fibers
+Type-II muscle fibers

 The factors that determine when to stand

-Finally, for when you conquer that majestic col standing, two important tips to keep in mind.
-First, shift gears a little heavier when you stand.
-Because you engage more muscle groups when climbing while standing, the coordination also becomes more complex.
-If the pedaling frequency is too high, the cycling movement will quickly become inefficient because you will be working against yourself coordinatively.
-Therefore, make sure that you ride about 5 to 10 rpm lower than sitting down.
-In addition, standing up it is very tempting to sway your bike from left to right.
-This looks very impressive, but it also increases rolling resistance.
-With a slight swaying motion, you can achieve a good biomechanical transfer from your hip to your pedals, but don’t overdo it.
+Finally, three important tips to keep in mind before you start on that magic climb.
+Firstly, shift gears a little heavier when you stand.
+Because you engage more muscle groups when climbing out of the saddle, the coordination also becomes more complex.
+If the pedaling frequency is too high, the cycling movement will quickly become inefficient because you will be working against your coordination.
+Therefore, ideally ride with a cadence about 5 to 10 rpm lower than sitting down.
+Secondly, don’t sway the bike from left to right.
+This might look rather impressive, but it also increases rolling resistance.
+A slight swaying motion can help to improve the bio-mechanical transfer from your hip to your pedals, but don’t overdo it.

 The last and perhaps most important tip is to not underestimate the intelligence of the human body.
 Your body can tell you when to stand and when not to stand.
 Try not to override your brain when it tells you something, but learn to listen to it.